Menithal/Blender-Metaverse-Addon/README.md

 In Blender.
 Goto `User Preferences`, and `Add-ons`.
 From there `Install Add-on from File` and select the Zip file that we downloaded.

-Enable the plugin under `Import-Export: Hifi Blender Add-On`
+Enable the plugin under `Import-Export: MVT Blender Add-On`.

+### If you had previous used plugin when it was "High Fidelity" Only, make sure to uninstall the old one first.

 ## If you downloaded the download repository: